eucalyptus/euca-demo/doc/setup-poc8-manual.md

 6. (CLC): Create Eucalyptus EDGE Networking configuration file

-    This can not be loaded until the cloud is initialized
+    This can not be loaded until the cloud is initialized.

     ```bash
     cat << EOF > /etc/eucalyptus/edge-$(date +%Y-%m-%d).json